AshminBhaumik2108/ChatApplication-GyaanaGrha/customer-support-rag-gemini/README.md

 ## 📋 Installation

-Make sure you have Python 3.8+ installed.
+Make sure We have Python 3.8+ installed.
 Clone this repository and install dependencies:

 # 🛠 Environment Configuration Guide